Killer Instinct (2013 video game): Reception

 Season Two was more positively received, scoring 85/100 on Metacritic.
 Season Three was also similarly positively received with Patrick Hancock for Destructoid praising the new addition and overall, the development the game had made since its original release, stating that "Killer Instinct has slowly become one of the most competent fighters in the genre".

-Orchid's theme ("Touch Me and I'll Break Your Face") won 'Best Original Vocal Song: Pop' at the 12th Annual Game Audio Network Guild Awards.
+Orchid's theme ("Touch Me and I'll Break Your Face") won the Best Original Vocal Song – Pop at the 12th Game Audio Network Guild Awards.

+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences (AIAS) nominated Killer Instinct for "Fighting Game of the Year".
+Three years later, the AIAS also nominated Season 3 of Killer Instinct for "Fighting Game of the Year".